 - See Using system-wide cryptographic policies in the RHEL 8 Security hardening title for more information.

-Use this procedure for connecting to a remote server through an intermediary server, also called jump host.
+Use this procedure for connecting your local system to a remote server through an intermediary server, also called jump host.

-- A jump host accepts SSH connections from your system.
+- A jump host accepts SSH connections from your local system.

 - A remote server accepts SSH connections only from the jump host.